Events & Programs

 - LGBT Circle – all are welcome

 Sometimes we need a little help after a hospitalization: someone to check in with us, drive us to a doctor’s appointment or pick up groceries.
 Knowing we’re connected to a caring community can speed our recovery.
 The SFV Wellness Program supports you in the journey from leaving the hospital to achieving wellness at home, in harmony with your goals and preferences.
-This program can help you manage your health, prepare for your doctor’s visit, get the community services you need and more.
+This program can help you manage your health, prepare for your doctor’s visit, get the community services you need, and more.
 Participation is completely voluntary.
 If you start the program and are not satisfied, you may withdraw at any time.
-This program is available to all current members of SFV and through our partnership with Sutter Health/CPMC Mission Bernal Campus; it’s also available to ACE Unit patients free of charge for 90 days.
+This program is available to all current members of SFV and through our partnership with Sutter Health/CPMC Mission Bernal and Davies Campuses, it’s also available to referred patients free of charge for 90 days.
 If a patient chooses to participate, once they go home, SFV volunteers will be available to:

 - Help with grocery shopping, laundry and simple household tasks